Project site and activities

 Community design process

-We are supporting a community-led design process.
-This means allowing people who use the space to participate in plans for the site and building.
-The plans would be inspired by community needs and future vision, including looking at what physical resources contribute to and support a strong and connected social environment.
+We supported a community-led design process.
+This meant allowing people who use the space to participate in plans for the site and building.
+The plans were inspired by community needs and future vision, including looking at what physical resources contribute to and support a strong and connected social environment.